Out About Scotland includes affiliate links. As an Amazon Associate I earn from qualifying purchases.

-Jungle formula deters insects for up to 9 hours and it has one of the highest possible ratings as an insect repellent, but it’s not without its downsides.
+Jungle formula deters insects for up to 9 hours and it has one of the highest ratings on Amazon, but it’s not without its downsides.

 While I rate it above Smidge as a repellent it’s not waterproof, so if you go for a dip you’ll have to re-apply it.
 It’s also a spray aerosol so there’s a risk the gas will escape if you don’t use it for a long time and I found it to be a bit greasy – but not overly so.

 The big negative is that it uses 50% DEET which is quite a high concentration and rather overkill for a visit to Scotland.
 Still, if you also travel overseas to areas that have mosquitoes, there’s no better product in my opinion.

 #3.
 The Wee Midgie Candle – Best for sitting outside

 After a long day hiking through the Highlands you’ll no doubt be desperate for a shower, after which the last thing you’ll want to do is slather your body with yet more insect repellent.

 A great alternative is to light a few of these candles if you’re intending to sit outside as they’re designed to release a scent that midges, mosquitoes, and other buzzy critters hate.

 You’ll need at least two for any area bigger than a dining-table sized space but they work very well and there’s something incredibly relaxing about watching a candle burn down in the evening.

 There are many alternatives but almost all of them have that rank citronella smell which I personally find overpowering and sickly, whereas these Scottish-made candles have a lavender and bog myrtle scent that’s actually quite nice.